 Samuel saw the other sons and they didn’t seem fit either but then he asked for Jesse’s youngest son who was busy watching the sheep and goats which shows how Jesse didn’t even consider him initially but as soon as he came up, the Lord spoke to Samuel, “This is the one; anoint him.” -1 Samuel 16:12

 David, a young boy, wasn’t even considered by man to be ready but the Lord knew his heart.
 He went on to defeat Goliath even though others initially discounted him.

 The story of David’s heart shows how people can easily disregard you because of your youth or appearance but because his heart was right, David was able to see himself the way God sees him.
 He was able to silence the voice of others in order to conquer the job that needed to get done.

 I’m comforted to know that I serve a God who looks beyond the eyes of man.
 For him, it’s more than looks, strong personalities, he sees your heart.

 I’d like to encourage you to focus more on having a pure and cheerful heart than on being outwardly adorned.
 God wants to use those whose heart is right for him.

-Don’t ever allow the opinions of others (or even yourself) keep you from fulfilling your purpose.
+Don’t ever allow the opinions of others (or even yourself) to keep you from fulfilling your purpose.
 What if David would have allowed the perceptions of other people to keep him from facing the giant?
-David had confidence in knowing that God was with him so he could do not fail.
+David had confidence in knowing that God was with him so he could not fail.

 I want confidence like David that regardless of how many may discredit me, I am confident of the task I’ve been assigned.
 But even more, I want the ability to see people the way that God sees them.
 To be able to look beyond their outward appearance and focus on what matters most…..their heart.